Latias94/Lovely-AIP/server/README.md

 ### Rate Limit
 Provide ability to limit the rate of API request in a period of time.
-In this project, APIs of 'Create User' and 'Send Validation Email' are under limitation of two request each minutes.
+In this project, APIs of 'Create User' and 'Send Validation Email' are under limitation of two requests each minute.
 If reach the limitation, server will respond a status code of 429 which stands for 'Too Many Request'.

 Related Code can be referred to [Lovely-AIP/server/middlewares/rateLimit.js](https://github.com/Latias94/Lovely-AIP/blob/master/server/middlewares/rateLimit.js).